 Empowerment is the "process by which individuals and groups gain power, access to resources and control over their own lives.
-In doing so, they gain the ability to achieve their highest personal and collective aspirations and goals" (Robbins, Chatterjee, & Canda, 1998, p.
+In doing so, they gain the ability to achieve their highest personal and collective aspirations and goals" (Robbins et al., 1998, p.
 91).
-The primary building stone for empowerment is first and foremost knowledge which can be associated with specific life related domains that includes social, economic, political, organizational, workplace, cultural and psychological (Foster, Tomlinson & Walker, 2019; Kahn et al; 2017).
-In the present context, the concept of 'economic empowerment' is primarily concerned with the process of developing and enhancing an individual's knowledge, awareness, and understandings relating to financial management leading ultimately to positive and effective planning and decision making.
-When financially empowered an individual is in a stronger position to adopt a proactive mindset that directs behavior and decision-making towards building financial security for and during later life.
+The primary building stone for empowerment is first and foremost knowledge which can be associated with specific life related domains that includes social, economic, political, organizational, workplace, cultural, and psychological (Foster et al., 2019: Khan et al., 2017).
+In the present context, the concept of "economic empowerment" is primarily concerned with the process of developing and enhancing an individual's knowledge, awareness, and understandings relating to financial management leading ultimately to positive and effective planning and decision-making.
+When financially empowered, an individual is in a stronger position to adopt a proactive mindset that directs behaviour and decision-making towards building financial security for and during later life.
 Banerjee and Gogoi (2023) suggest that efforts to promote the financial empowerment of women in India offers the potential for improved levels of health in later life.
-Interestingly, the notion of empowerment has been found to be aligned with such concepts as coping skills, personal efficacy, self-confidence and selfesteem (Inglis, 1997).
-A study by Tsubouchi et al. (2021) relating to empowerment in Japanese culture emphasized the need for researchers to take into account both the cultural and historical contexts that impact the empowerment of older adults'.
-Drawing upon the field of cognitive psychology the notion of empowerment refers to a perceived sense of control and efficacy within an individual to take positive decisions and actions in order to change behavior and attitudes (Haddad & Toney-Butler, 2022).
-Hetling and Postmus (2014) in programming financial support services for women who were survivors of intimate partner violence (IPV) aligned financial literacy with the goal of 'economic empowerment'.
-Hung, Yoong and Brown (2012) in recognition of the gender differences between men and women in relation to financial literacy reported "Establishing and protecting economic empowerment on an equal basis for men and women has been recognised both as a basic human right, and as an issue for policymakers" (p.
+Interestingly, the notion of empowerment has been found to be aligned with such concepts as coping skills, personal efficacy, self-confidence, and self-esteem (Inglis, 1997).
+A study by Tsubouchi et al. (2021) relating to empowerment in Japanese culture emphasized the need for researchers to take into account both the cultural and historical contexts that impact the empowerment of older adults.
+Drawing upon the field of cognitive psychology, the notion of empowerment refers to a perceived sense of control and efficacy within an individual to take positive decisions and actions to change behaviour and attitudes (Haddad & Toney-Butler, 2022).
+Hetling and Postmus (2014) in programming financial support services for women who were survivors of intimate partner violence aligned financial literacy with the goal of "economic empowerment."
+Hung et al. (2012) in recognition of the gender differences between men and women in relation to financial literacy reported "Establishing and protecting economic empowerment on an equal basis for men and women has been recognised both as a basic human right, and as an issue for policymakers" (p.
 10).
-A recent report by Mutchler, Roldán and Su (2023) illustrates that older women in the United States, particularly those living alone, experience patterns of economic insecurity in retirement.
+A recent report by Mutchler et al. (2023) illustrates that older women in the United States, particularly those living alone, experience patterns of economic insecurity in retirement.
 The preceding researchers suggest that late life gender disparities in economic security warrant the introduction of multi-purpose policies and allied interventions.
-Ali et al. (2022) and Mahadi, Magli and Muneeza (2019) present solid cases for Islamic societies to support the empowerment of women financially by promoting and building policies that allow for genuine financial inclusion and decision-making in political, civil, economic, and socio-cultural life.
+Ali et al. (2021) and Mahadi et al. (2019) present solid cases for Islamic societies to support the empowerment of women financially by promoting and building policies that allow for genuine financial inclusion and decision-making in political, civil, economic, and socio-cultural life.
+Grohmann (2016) draws attention to the role of cultural factors as offering important influences on the financial literacy gender gap by highlighting that "Country specific characteristics and the country's culture also play important roles" (p.
+537).
+For Grohmann, the gender gap in financial literacy in many countries may be difficult to change due to longstanding cultural traditions that can only change when policymakers move to advance the educational opportunities for women in particular.
+There is also the concerns and issues surrounding the emotional, physical, and economic abuse and violence against women worldwide that severely compromise their financial security and well-being (Yau et al., 2021).